-Since the bad weather my bumble bee infestation has disappeared?
+Since the bad weather, my bumble bee infestation has disappeared?

-Bumblebees are not as active in the rain?
+Are bumblebees not as active in the rain?

 Bumble Bee